 Finishing a basement can be a very cheap but rewarding DIY project.
 If done right, it could pay off in the long run because it can increase the value of your home.
 Because basements have the most potential, you can do anything you want with it in the finishing process.
 It can then be both rewarding and creative.

-- One of the first steps to finishing a concrete wall is to first seal it with a concrete sealer.
+- Seal the concrete with a concrete sealer.
 Unfortunately, concrete is porous and absorbs water rather than repels it.
 Water that gets stuck in its pores for a long time will become homes to plant growth.
-Good sealers will block up the pores of the concrete, preventing any seepage.
+Good concrete sealers will block up the pores of the concrete, preventing any seepage.
+Here’s a guide on how to seal concrete.

-- Use 2×4’s to construct a wall frame on the floor and then place it up against the concrete wall.
+- Use 2×4’s to construct a wall frame.
+Do it on the floor and then place it up against the concrete wall.

-- FIll the wall frame cavities with 2×4 fiberglass batt insulation.
+- Fill the wall frame with 2×4 fiberglass batt insulation.
 Good insulation resists moisture as well and can be cut to the length that you need.

-Pargeting is another cheap way to cover up concrete that is both inside or outside.
-Pargeting concrete walls are when you apply mixed mortar or plaster to concrete in order to cover it.
+Parging is another cheap way to cover up concrete that is both inside or outside.
+Pargin concrete walls are when you apply mixed mortar or plaster to concrete in order to cover it.
 Much like stucco, this gives the concrete a more aesthetically pleasing look.

-You can buy premixed pargeting mixes or you can create your own mix.
+You can buy premixed parge mixes or you can create your own mix.
 These mixes contain a mixture of sand, Portland Cement, and lime.
-See below for the best mix for pargeting.

 |Portland Cement||1 part|